 - Don’t use the wrist strap.
 If you slip while running, the whole stroller can flip.
 I don’t see the reason to include this feature at the first place.

 - Never jog with the stroller in walk mode.
 Running over an uneven surface in this mode can easily steer the stroller in an unintended direction.

-The thing that makes this stroller stand out from the crowd is how easy to maneuver it even when the front wheel is locked completely forward.
-According to Runnerworld, this is the biggest technological leap in this model.
+The thing that makes this stroller stand out from the crowd is how easy it is to maneuver even when the front wheel is locked completely forward.
+According to Runnersworld, this is the biggest technological leap in this model.
 While the front wheel is “fixed” and safe for running, you still have some steering capability.
-This amount of control means you will not have to lift the front wheel off the ground and easily avoid rocks, pumps and other obstacles.
+This amount of control means you will not have to lift the front wheel off the ground and can easily avoid rocks, sticks, and other obstacles.

 The Mountain Buggy of course comes with all the bells and whistles that models at this price point are supposed to have: full recline (newborn to upright), 5-point safety harness with tailfree design, spacious basket, and very high quality material.

 Also, this model seems to cover all other bases – slim profile, lightweight, and easy to fold/unfold.
 Walking with this stroller is very stable and hassle-free.
 And I must say, in this regard, it’s better than the aforementioned BOB Revolution.
 This is a brilliant product and deserves to be one of the best jogging strollers around, if not the best.
 I can’t imagine who wouldn’t like this buggy.

 If you need a cheaper alternative, the Jeep Overland is our recommendation.
 Coming in under $250 and half the price of Mountain Buggy, this stroller does offer some cool features for both mom and baby.

 First off, the handle is adjustable to your preferred height and different angles to make it comfortable for running.
 The super grip surface is nice as well, as you will be much more confident about not losing your grip.